-Defining the Technology Stack
+Defining the technology stack

 So which SDKs and tools can be used in on-demand food app delivery development?
 Here’s the tech stack needed when building a food delivery application.

-To store all the data food delivery apps use securely, you need a powerful backend solution.
+To store all the data related to food delivery securely, you need a powerful backend solution.
 In our Tayble project — an order processing app for restaurants — we switched from Firebase (used in the app's prototype) to MongoDB, a more robust document database known for high performance and exceptional security.
 With MongoDB, we could create a scalable database with load balancing capabilities.
 It also allowed us to create regional replicas.

 There are numerous online payment solutions, and each comes in a different format.
 It’s best to integrate a payment platform that’s efficient and reliable.
 Stripe and Braintree SDKs are simple, robust and work well in apps where online payment is required.